mariakyoroghlyan/php-website-1/README.md

 # Website using PHP

-This application built with [CodeIgniter 4](https://codeigniter.com/) PHP framework.
+This financial application is developed using the CodeIgniter 4 PHP framework.
+It includes both the frontend and backend, along with a dedicated admin panel for managing the system.

 ## Project Structure